Owned By: NSRWA

 Habitats and Wildlife

 Many native species thrive in the salt marsh.
 Fish enter the North River through New Inlet (the river mouth) and travel up creeks into the Preble Property.
 The presence of fish attracts many bird species, such as blue heron and osprey, who hunt for fish as they travel upriver.
-The Preble Property is part of the North River watershed.
+The Preble Property within the watershed of the North River.

-The North River, approximately 10 miles in length, begins at the confluence of the Indian Head River (Hanover) and Herring Brook (Pembroke).
+Approximately 10 miles in length, the North River begins at the confluence of the Indian Head River (Hanover) and Herring Brook (Pembroke).
 From there it flows through the towns of Hanover, Pembroke, Marshfield, Norwell, and Scituate.
 It empties into the Atlantic Ocean between Third and Fourth Cliffs, draining approximately 59,000 acres along the way.

 Historic Site: No